AntCPLab/OpenCoral/README.md

  - Boost.Thread for BMR (`libboost-thread-dev` on Ubuntu), tested against 1.65
  - 64-bit CPU
  - Python 3.5 or later
- - NTL library for CowGear, ChaiGear, and the SPDZ-2 and Overdrive offline phases (optional; tested with NTL 10.5)
+ - NTL library for homomorphic encryption (optional; tested with NTL 10.5)
  - If using macOS, Sierra or later

 #### Compilation